Last Updated on October 29, 2021 by Larissa

 The holidays are a magical time in London, Christmas lights are everywhere!
 They adorn the major shopping areas and London Christmas Markets, making Christmas shopping oodles of fun (even if you don’t buy anything 😉).
-London is one of our favorite cities to visit during the holidays.
+There are so many wonderful Christmas destinations in Europe, and London is one of our favorite cities to visit during the holidays.
 Here we share our choices for places to enjoy London’s Christmas lights . . . and get a little shopping done in the process.

 London Christmas Lights

 London Christmas lights are arguably the best in the world!
 I’ve never been anywhere that takes its decorations so seriously.
 Not only are the decorations really beautiful, every shopping area/neighborhood puts their own unique spin on things.

 Each shopping area in London unveils their Christmas decorations on slightly different dates.
 But in general the lights are illuminated for about 2 months, from early/mid November through New Year’s Day.
 And sunset comes early–at about 4pm during November and December.
 This means it actually starts getting dark at about 3:30pm, so there’s lots of time to look at the pretty lights!

 This is great news for travelers to the city.
 It means you don’t have to actually be in London ON Christmas day.
 You can visit London any time within that 2-month window and still have an authentic London Christmas experience!

 Where to see London Christmas Lights/Christmas Shopping London